Fire Safety

 Fire Safety Statements

-An Annual or Supplementary Fire Safety Statement is a document which is issued by a building owner or their agent which certifies each of the essential fire safety measures are currently operational, have been tested and maintained in accordance with the Building Code of Australia requirements and Australian Standards.
+An Annual or Supplementary Fire Safety Statement is a document which is issued by a building owner or their agent which certifies each of the essential fire safety measures are currently operational, have been tested and maintained in accordance with the Building Code of Australia requirements and Australian Standards when installed.

 Fire Safety Statements can be lodged: